Going Back to School for Psychology

 Why Choose to Study Psychology?

 - You love a challenge.
-Applying your degree in psychology, you will be working with people to solve complex problems, manage emotional issues, and help provide solutions and support.
-If you choose to go the academic route and pursue higher education as a researcher in this field, you’ll constantly be challenged as well.
+By applying your degree in psychology, you will be working with people to solve complex problems, manage emotional issues, and help provide solutions and support.
+If you choose the academic route and pursue higher education as a researcher in this field, you’ll constantly be challenged as well.

 - You want to help people.
-Whether you work towards becoming a forensic psychologist working in criminal justice, use your advanced education to conduct research in the field of psychology, or apply your degree to your work in a different industry, such as human resources or marketing, you will be helping and supporting your clients, colleagues, and the general public.
+Whether you wish to become a forensic psychologist working in criminal justice, want to use your advanced education to conduct research in the field, or apply your degree to your work in a different industry such as human resources or marketing — you will be helping and supporting your clients, colleagues, and the general public.

 - You’re interested in how the brain works and why we do what we do.
 When you earn a degree in psychology, you’re learning about human behavior.
 This knowledge can be applied in an infinite array of settings and jobs.